Bodh Gaya – Revered Place for Buddhists

-Like any other pilgrim place in India, the market outside bustle with small time vendors.
-Selling items that can be offered at the temple, specially the colorful scarves, candles and diyas.
+Like any other pilgrim place in India, the market outside bustle with small-time vendors.
+Selling items that can be offered at the temple, especially the colorful scarves, candles, and Diyas.
 They sell handicrafts, brass artifacts mostly made in Nepal like images of Buddha and Tara and singing bells or rotating drums.
-There is jewelry of all kinds, bags, and western cloths in Indian fabrics along with sacred threads and other usual artifacts.
+There is the jewelry of all kinds, bags, and western clothes in Indian fabrics along with sacred threads and other usual artifacts.
 A lone stone carver was carving out small plates in stone.

-At one shop we could find locally woven cotton cloth, which the shopkeeper told us, is very popular.
-Besides shops you would see the ubiquitous monks in their trademark red all over the place.
+At one shop we could find a locally woven cotton cloth, which the shopkeeper told us, is very popular.
+Besides shops, you would see the ubiquitous monks in their trademark red all over the place.

 There are not too many vehicles moving around on the roads except the tourist buses making it easier to walk around the place and mingle with the people.
 We saw a lot of school children in their bright uniforms going through various monasteries.
 At night there are small candles that you can light for a small fee and the candles put together look beautiful.

-ASI museum here is small but has beautiful collection of stone sculptures.
-Unfortunately the photography is not permitted in the museum.
-At this point in time the museum was also undergoing a bit of renovation.
+ASI museum here is small but has a beautiful collection of stone sculptures.
+Unfortunately, photography is not permitted in the museum.
+At this point in time, the museum was also undergoing a bit of renovation.
 There is a multi-media museum where you can sit comfortably and go through a multi-media presentation on the history of the place.
 You can see the old pictures, hear the authentic information and dive deep into the philosophy if you have time and inclination.

-Everything in this town of Buddha’s enlightenment has an imprint of him.
+Everything in this town of Buddha’s enlightenment has the imprint of him.
 It is a place that you have to feel more than see.

 Recommend you to read following Tourist Places in Bihar.
-They are also the Places to visit in Bihar due to their historic relevance.
+They are also historical places to visit in the state.